jshttp/cookie/README.md

 #### Options

 - `encode` Specifies the function to encode a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
-Defaults to preserving valid cookie-octet values and using [`encodeURIComponent`](#encode-and-decode) otherwise.
+Defaults to preserving roundtrip-safe cookie-octet values and using [`encodeURIComponent`](#encode-and-decode) otherwise.

 ## Cookie object